briansworth/dev/_posts/2020-8-15-Tmux-and-Vim.md

 ensure you cloned the tmux-plugins/tpm repo to the correct directory (steps above).

 At this point, the configuration is completed.
-The rest of the guide will explain the VIM and plugin changes.
+The rest of the guide will explain the changes.

 ## What's New